BTI Investors Have Opportunity to Lead British American Tobacco p.l.c. Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against British American Tobacco p.l.c. ("BAT" or the "Company") (NYSE: BTI).
+20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against British American Tobacco p.l.c. ("BAT" or the "Company") (NYSE: BTI).

 Class Period: February 9, 2023 – December 6, 2023